sad-gabi/chocola/ROADMAP.md

 The state layer: `ctx`, typed properties, and everything that depends on them staying live in the browser.

+- Reactivity engine
 - Live `${foo}` bindings
-- Reactive state and lifecycle hooks
+- Global state and lifecycle hooks
-- `$bake` and `$cast` HTML attributes and JS functions to define components statefulness
+- `$bake` and `$cast` attributes and functions to define components statefulness

 ## V4 — Shipping
 **Status: Planned**